 A visitor is someone who visits a website to find information or to use services.
 If the website is an e-commerce site, the visitor can be a customer with purchasing intentions.
-Purchasing on an e-commerce website can be done "anonymously" (payment and shipping details provided), or by registering an account.
+A customer can purchase on an e-commerce website "anonymously" (payment and shipping details provided), or by registering an account.
 Visitors may also contribute to website content as community members, which usually requires registration of an account profile.